Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 This web site focuses on large scale implementation of the Ottensmeyer Plan in Canada.
 In other jurisdictions with different reactor types and different geography the implementation detail may be different.
 The key steps of the Enhanced Ottensmeyer Plan are:

-a) Selective extraction of uranium oxide from used CANDU fuel to form pure uranium oxide and used CANDU fuel concentrate.
-This process also extracts Zr, Ar, Kr, Xe, Cs and Np;
+a) Selective extraction of uranium oxide from used CANDU fuel on CANDU reactor sites to form pure uranium oxide and used CANDU fuel TRU concentrate.
+This process also extracts Zr, Ar, Kr, Xe, Cs and Np from the used CANDU fuel;

-d) Separation of the used CANDU fuel metallic concentrate into Zr, fission products, U and Pu + U;
+d) Separation of the used CANDU fuel metallic concentrate into Zr, fission products, U and TRU;

 e) Three hundred year dry accessible storage of the remaining fission products;

-f) Forming Fast Neutron Reactor (FNR) core fuel from the Zr and Pu + U;
+f) Forming Fast Neutron Reactor (FNR) core fuel from the TRU, U, and Zr;

-g) Forming FNR blanket fuel from the Zr and U;
+g) Forming FNR blanket fuel from the U and Zr;

 i) Extraction of fission products from used FNR core fuel;

-j) Moving new fissile material from blanket fuel rods to core fuel rods;
+j) Moving new TRU material from blanket fuel rods to core fuel rods;

 k) Replacing lost blanket fuel fertile material mass with an equal mass of new fertile U-238;